Thank you for your interest in writing for WorldView! We welcome proposals or completed articles submitted on speculation:

 Tell us about recent professional and community service activities by returned Peace Corps Volunteers and former Peace Corps staff.
 Include country and years of service and an e-mail or phone contact for confirmation.
 Send with ACHIEVE in the subject line to email@example.com.
 Selected submissions will appear in WorldView; all can appear online on the NPCA Community News blog.

 A set of photographic images from a specific country or community.
-High resolution digital images at 300 dots per inch should be submitted with a photo credit and sufficient information to craft a photo caption.
+High resolution digital images at 300 pixels per inch should be submitted with a photo credit and sufficient information to craft a photo caption.

 First-hand travel in Latin America, Africa, the Middle East, Eastern Europe, Asia and the Pacific that describes an intimate social and cultural engagement with people, communities and landscapes of remote places in the world.
 Focus on extreme adventure, exotic travel, sports, food and other topics are welcome, but understanding and empathy for the community is essential.
 Include web addresses of any recommended services.